 Mihm is presently writing a history of standards and standardization in the United States for Harvard University Press.
 In addition to his academic duties, Mihm is a weekly columnist for Bloomberg View as well as a frequent contributor to the New York Times, Boston Globe, and many other newspapers and magazines.
 He also appears regularly in historical documentaries, radio and television programs, and other print and broadcast media in the United States and abroad.

-Mihm lives in Decatur, Georgia with his wife and colleague, Akela Reason, as well as their three boys, three cats, and Patch, the family dog.
+Mihm lives on a historic farm outside Athens with his wife and colleague, Akela Reason, as well as their three boys, three cats, and Patch, the family dog.
 In his spare time, Mihm enjoys tending his orchard of heirloom apple trees, part of a larger project aimed at reviving long-lost fruit cultivars.